 The career prospects for those working toward becoming a special education teacher are strong, as the nation’s population continues to rise at a relatively steady rate.
 Primary and secondary education enrollment in special education programs has increased slightly in the past couple of years, and demand for special education services and teachers should rise as children with disabilities are increasingly being identified earlier and enrolled into special education programs.
 Ultimately, with the Bureau of Labor Statistics projecting an 8% growth rate from 2016 to 2026—or, slightly more than 33,000 positions—there is reason to be optimistic about the future of special education in the U.S.

 What kind of job can I expect to get with this degree?

-Graduates of our Preliminary Special Education Teaching Credential program will often end up teaching at the elementary-, middle-, and high-school levels—largely dependent on exactly what age range each individual person would care to teach.
-Other career options include becoming a school principal, adult and secondary educator, specialized child care, special education classroom materials creator, policy maker, and a professional tutor.
+Graduates of the program will often end up as a special educator, teaching at the elementary-, middle-, and high-school levels—largely dependent on the age range you choose to teach.
+Other career options include becoming an adult and secondary educator, specialized child care, special education classroom materials creator, policy maker, and a professional tutor.

 What scholarship and financial aid options are available to me?

 Private and public scholarships can help you meet the cost of your education, and Alliant International University offers institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
 Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.